AlexPolukhin/cypress-gha-test-exercise/README.md

 # Cypress Tests for Demo Websites

 ## Introduction
 This repository contains Cypress tests for a demo website.
-It includes various test cases to ensure the website's functionality works as expected.
+The tests are organized into two main categories: UI tests and API tests.

 ## Prerequisites
 - Node.js (version 12 or above)